timbeyers/sip2pstn-simpledial/README.md

-# A sample Twilio app for customers sending SIP to Twilio and wishing to dial to PSTN or to dial a SIP URI.
-Now a Twilio customer can simply do 1-click deployment of the app to Heroku and configure a single Voice URL in the console with a Twilio provisioned phone number and a customer can place calls from their favorite SIP Endpoint to anywhere in the world.
+# A sample Twilio app to help you enable your soft or hard phone with the power of Twilio's global telephone network.
+Below you can simply do 1-click deployment of the app to Herok and configure a single Voice URL in the Twilio console with a Twilio provisioned phone number and you can place and receive calls anywhere in the world - all you need is a internet connection.

 [![Build